53 Great Gifts For a Tennis Player

 Ball cart

 If you have your own court, then a wire mesh ball cart is an extremely efficient way of managing all your gear – there’s a reason every coaching pro has one.
-Alternatively, the smaller mesh versions are also very useful and portable, especially if you’re coaching a child.
+Alternatively, the smaller mesh versions are also very useful and portable, great if you’re coaching a child.
 They store over 100 balls and allow you to grab a handful without bending over.
 They can be combined with a ball hopper for picking balls up from the ground.

 Functional tennis pointer

-These may seem like a cruel trick to play on a tennis player, but they actually work wonders by forcing the player to concentrate on footwork and contact point.
+These may seem like a cruel trick to play on a tennis player, but they actually work wonders by forcing the player to concentrate on footwork and a very small contact point.
 Take your eye off the ball or get lazy on footwork and the ball will fly past you like a scalded cat.

 The Wooden Spoon may sound like something out of a Dickens novel, but it really works.
 There’s no hiding bad technique when you’re swinging one of these.
 It will literally force you to watch the ball right up to the moment of impact.